Full Admission

 Applicants who fulfill both the graduate school admission criteria and those specified by the department overseeing the program may receive full admission to graduate programs.

-Admission with Conditions
+Admission with Conditions2

 Change of Status (Admission with Conditions to Full Admission)